Dormancy-aware timed branching bisimilarity, with an application to communication protocol analysis: A Coarser Version of Branching Bisimilarity

 With regard to the motivation for this coarser version, consider (a)~a process $p$ with the option of idling till the next time slice and then to behave as a process~$q$ and (b)~a process $p'$ that behaves as $p$ except that in the above-mentioned option the idling till the next time slice is preceded by performing an internal action in the current time slice.
 The capabilities of $p$ change by idling till the next time slice and the capabilities of $p'$ change by performing an internal action in the current time slice.
 However, since it requires unlikely means to perceive differences between spending time in performing an action that is considered to be unobservable and spending time in not performing any action, the latter change is considered to be observable only after the subsequent idling till the next time slice.
 In either case, the capabilities after the idling till the next time slice are the same.
 In other words, it is hard to imagine a realistic experiment that can distinguish between the processes $p$ and $p'$.

 To enforce that the passage of time cannot introduce non-determinism, the two-phase structural operational semantics of \ACP$_\drt^\tau$\REC\ is such that, for all $t,t' \in \PTerm$, $\delay(t) \altc \delay(t')$ can only make the transition $\trans{\delay(t) \altc \delay(t')}{\sigma}{t \altc t'}$.
-This way to enforce that the passage of time cannot introduce non-determinism causes a problem with the treatment of an internal action as redundant if it is followed by a process that is only capable of idling till the next time slice: even if a version of branching bisimilarity allows of forgetting about the internal action involved, $\tau \seqc \delay(t) \altc \delay(t')$ can still make two transitions.
+This way to enforce that the passage of time cannot introduce non-determinism causes a problem with the treatment of an internal action as redundant if it is followed by a process that is only capable of idling till the next time slice: even if a version of branching bisimilarity allows of forgetting about the internal action involved, $\tau \seqc \delay(t) \altc \delay(t')$ can still make two transitions (see also Figure~\ref{fig-two-phase}).
+This problematic difference in the number of possible transitions does not occur with the time-stamped structural operational semantics of \ACP$_\drt^\tau$\REC\ (see also Figure~\ref{fig-time-stamped}).
 Therefore, the definition of the coarser version of branching bisimilarity will refer to the time-stamped structural operational semantics of \ACP$_\drt^\tau$\REC\ instead.

 If a process is capable of performing an action in the current time slice, then it is regarded as being active.
 We inductively define a unary \emph{activeness} relation $\cA$ on $\PTerm \union \set{\surd}$ as follows: \begin{itemize} \item if $\trans{t}{a[0]}{t'}$\, for some $a \in \Act$ and $t' \in \PTerm$, then $\cA(t)$; \item if $\trans{t}{a[0]}{\surd}$ for some $a \in \Actt$, then $\cA(t)$; \item if $\trans{t}{\tau[0]}{t'}$\, and $\cA(t')$, then $\cA(t)$. \end{itemize} If not $\cA(t)$, then the process denoted by $t$ is said to be dormant.